carterdugan/raycasting-rendering/README.md

 # raycasting-rendering
-A simple raycasting and 3d rendering program written in python and inspired by TheCodingTrain
+A simple raycasting and 3d rendering program written in python with PyGame.
+Inspired by TheCodingTrain

+FOV can be changed at the beginning of the file.

+Window Width will be adjusted with FOV to avoid black spots in rendering of walls.